-One of the fundamentals of singing is to understand that singing and expressing one’s self through vocal sound has many applications outside of performance.
-One of those applications is a kind of meditation where one can focus in on sounds emanating from one’s self, and allow the hustle bustle of the world to fall away for awhile.
-That being said, the value of exercises involving Tonal Play is meditative for sure, as well as being helpful for imagination growth.
-Also, one becomes more and more free and comfortable with the developing voice, as well as cool new sensations.
+The value of exercises involving Tonal Play is meditative for sure, and is also helpful for developing your imagination and one becomes more and more free and comfortable with the interesting and cool new sensations.
 This benefits all people, whether goals are for stress reduction, expression around the house, or for some form of performance.

 What in the heck is tonal play, you ask?
 It is any sound that you want to explore, ideally with an ear and feel towards healthiness.
 It other words you are making sounds and allowing those sounds to be fun, relaxing and exploratory rather than perfect and beautiful and all the things we demand when training for singing.